stephenredfield/InstructorResources/ProctoredExams.md

 ### Life Emergency

 Our students are people, just like we are... and just like we do, they sometimes have urgent concerns which override their academic pursuits.
 It is our believe as a Program that we should be as accommodating as possible of these unplanned and unexpected emergencies.
 Any life-changing circumstance which could not be planned for merits an expanded window of availability for an exam.
 If this concerns the Final Exam, consider offering the student an [Incomplete](https://registrar.oregonstate.edu/incomplete-grade-policy) and allowing them to finish the course at a later time.
 Please note, however, that Incomplete grades can only be offered if the student is *passing the class at the time of the request*.
-For more info, see the [Incomplete Grade FAQ](https://registrar.oregonstate.edu/incomplete-grade-faqs-0).
+For more info, see the [Incomplete Grades Guide](Incompletes.html).

+The process for offering exam extensions can be simple, depending on the proctors.

+1. Email eCampus Testing (ecampustesting@oregonstate.edu) and provide them with the following...
+    - Student Name
+    - Course Number / Section
+    - Exam Name
+    - New Deadline
+    - Any altered accommodations
+2. In Canvas, open the associated Quiz and select **Edit**.
+3. Under **Assign**.
+4. Under **Assign to** enter the name of the student being offered an extension and set the new timeframe for this student in **Due**, **Available from**, and **Until**.

+NOTE: If the incident requiring an extension occurs on the weekend, Ecampus Testing may not be able to get this done very quickly.
+In that event, you may choose to email the proctor directly.
+For ProctorU the appropriate email address is passwords@proctoru.com .